 My phone buzzed, and I almost knocked it off my desk in my eagerness to grab it.

 I looked at the screen, and my shoulders slumped.
-I barely saw what it was.
-Just not what I was waiting for.
+I barely saw what it was, but knew it wasn’t’ I was waiting for.
 Again.
 I let out the breath I was holding.

 How many times could a person feel this way, excited then deflated, again and again in an endless loop?
 It was agonizing.